-In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230) - Restricted Cash.
+On January 1, 2019, the Organization adopted ASU No. 2016-18, Statement of Cash Flows (Topic 230) - Restricted Cash.
 This standard requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Therefore, amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-The provisions of this standard are effective for fiscal years beginning after December 15, 2017 for public business entities and December 31, 2018 for all other entities and early adoption is permitted.
-Management is currently evaluating the impact of adopting this standard.
+The adoption of this standard did not have a material impact on the financial statements for the year ended December 31, 2019.

-In June 2018, FASB issued ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, ASU 2018-08 clarified the guidance in ASC 958 on how entities determine whether to account for a transfer of assets as an exchange transaction under other guidance (e.g., ASC 606) or a contribution.
+On January 1, 2019, the Organization adopted ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, ASU 2018-08 clarified the guidance in ASC 958 on how entities determine whether to account for a transfer of assets as an exchange transaction under other guidance (e.g., ASC 606) or a contribution.
 The FASB also clarified that a contribution is conditional if the agreement includes both a barrier (or barriers) that must be overcome for the recipient to be entitled to the assets transferred and a right of return for the transferred assets or a right of release of the promisor's obligation to transfer assets.
-ASU 2018-08 is effective for transactions in which the entity serves as the resource recipient in annual periods beginning after December 15, 2018, and interim periods within annual periods beginning after December 15, 2019.
-Early adoption of ASU 2018-08 is permitted.
-The requirements of this statement are effective for the Organization for the year ending December 31, 2019.
-Management is currently evaluating the impact of adopting this standard.
+The adoption of this standard did not have a material impact on the financial statements for the year ended December 31, 2019.